Colombia client case studies in 2023

 - During the waiting period, the dedicated project manager approached multiple local banks including: Bancolombia, Banco Davivienda and BBVA to secure interest in onboarding our client’s crypto business;

 - Upon receipt of attested documents, Healy Consultants support staff translated the same in English and Chinese to Spanish by a sworn translator before the complete set can be presented before the Chamber of Commerce (Camara de Comercio).
-Within 10 working days of application submission, Healy Consultants Group PLC obtained approval and immediately emailed our Client a scan copy of the Certificate of Incorporation and the company RUT.
+Within 10 working days of application submission, Healy Consultants Group obtained approval and immediately emailed our Client a scan copy of the Certificate of Incorporation and the company RUT.

 Corporate bank account opening

-- After company registration completion and receipt of the next instalment, Healy Consultants Group PLC approached Bancolombia to advance bank account opening procedure.
+- After company registration completion and receipt of the next instalment, Healy Consultants Group approached Bancolombia to advance bank account opening procedure.
 The bank requested a KYC face to face meeting with the company shareholder or director in order to sign forms and advance the account opening application;

 - Due to a delay in the client’s ability to travel, the resident legal representative attended the bank meeting.
 Within 2 weeks, Bancolombia confirmed our clients account had been successfully opened.
 The bank couriered the online banking tokens to company registered office address;